na-na-hi/renget/archive/RibombeeFly.md

 “Sorry!” she shouted, giving me one last apology before disappearing among the massive tree stumps of Capim Town.

 The three of us watched her go.
-Sneasel sat down and sighed.
-Linoone sat back on his haunches and twiddled his claws.
+Linoone sat back on his haunches and gave an awkward cough.

 “Oookay, glad that’s over,” he said.
 “Glad you didn’t hurt her too badly, Sneasel.
 Probably wouldn’t be a good PR move to beat up a citizen on your guildhall’s doorstep, eh?”